Data-driven spectral turbulence modeling for Rayleigh-B\'enard convection: Acknowledgements

 The authors would like to thank Erwin Luesink and Arnout Franken, at the University of Twente, and Darryl Holm and James-Michael Leahy, at the Department of Mathematics, Imperial College London, for the inspiring discussions we could have in the context of the SPRESTO project, funded by the Dutch Science Foundation (NWO) in their TOP1 program.
+Computational resources were made available through the computing grant `Multiscale Modeling and Simulation' provided by NWO, the Dutch National Science Foundation.
+These are gratefully acknowledged. \\ This work is part of the SPRESTO project, funded by the Dutch Science Foundation (NWO) in their TOP1 program